michielvha/zsh-readline/README.md

 ## Quick Start

-See [QUICKSTART.md](QUICKSTART.md) for installation and basic usage.
+See [QUICKSTART.md](QUICKSTART.md) for quick installation and basic usage examples.

 ## Documentation